skrusche63/spark-piwik/README.md

 Customer Loyalty Prediction is based on the functionality of the [Spark-HMM](https://github.com/skrusche63/scala-hmm) project.

-As in predicting the Purchase Horizon, the time elapsed since the last transaction, `small(S), medium(M) and large(L)`, and the amount spent compared to the last one is used: `less(L), about same(S) and more(M)`.
-Again, each customer transaction is represented by a certain state from a set of nine states.
-E.g. the state `SM` describes a transaction, where the time elapsed since the last transaction is small and the customer spent more than last time.
+As in predicting the Purchase Horizon, the folowing states are used to aggregate a customer transaction: the time elapsed since the last transaction, `small(S), medium(M) and large(L)`, and the amount spent compared to the last one, `less(L), about same(S) and more(M)`.

+Each customer transaction is represented by a certain state, e.g. the state `SM` describes a transaction, where the time elapsed since the last transaction is small and the customer spent more than last time.

 Customer Loyalty is specified by three additional states, representing three different levels of loyalty: `low(L), normal(N), high(H)`.
 A Hidden Markov Model combines the observed states from customer transactions with these hidden states and predicts a certain Loyalty state for each transaction.

-A Hidden Markov Model therefore transforms a set of customer transactions into a sequence of customer loyalty states.
+> A Hidden Markov Model transforms a set of customer transactions into a sequence of customer loyalty states.

 Applying the Hidden Markov Model to customer transactions finally results in the following loyalty sequences:
 ```